bactopia/bactopia.github.io/docs/datasets.md

 ``` bash
 bactopia datasets
 ```
-This will set up Ariba datasets (`card` and `vfdb_core`), RefSeq Mash sketch, GenBank Sourmash Signatures, and PLSDB in the newly created `datasets` folder.
+This will set up Ariba datasets (`card` and `vfdb_core`), RefSeq Mash sketch, and GenBank Sourmash Signatures in the newly created `datasets` folder.
 By default, `datasets` is used for the output directory, but this can be changed with `--outdir` .

 ### A Single Bacterial Species
 ``` bash